-That’s why you need a travel toiletry bag that contains a reusable, TSA-compliant clear pouch.
+That's why you need a travel toiletry kit that contains a reusable, TSA-compliant clear pouch.

 - A unique hanging design – use the hanger to set up your case in your hotel room and enjoy the next best thing to your medicine cabinet.

-- A TSA-complaint pouch – Pop this clear plastic pouch out of your carry-on at a moment’s notice to make sure your travel-size toiletries get through security in the blink of an eye.
+- A TSA-complaint pouch –Pop this clear bag out of your carry-on at a moment's notice to make sure your travel-size liquid toiletries get through the security checkpoint in the blink of an eye.